 Measuring the effectiveness of your customer success strategy is important.
-Unfortunately, if you ask most companies, you will find that they measuring only a handful of metrics which mainly focus on forecasting the recurring revenue or tracking adoption.
+Unfortunately, if you ask most companies, you will find that they’re measuring only a handful of metrics that mainly focus on forecasting recurring revenue or tracking adoption.
 If that’s all you track, you’re really measuring YOUR success, not your clients’.
 While every business is a bit different, in a perfect world, you will have a dashboard for each one of these customer success metric groups:

 How successful are we financially with our current customer success methodology?

 I find that nearly all of my clients track the impact of customer success on recurring revenue.
 To measure that, the following metrics are typically tracked: